vkumar-eprosoft/influxdb/stress/v2/DESIGN.md

 // v2/ponyExpress/directive.go

-// Property is test state to change
+// Property is test state variable to change
 // Value is the new value
 type Directive struct {
 	Property string